jeremy-aubrey/math-game/README.md

 # Interactive math game

-An interactive math game in Java to help an elementary school student learn to evaluate integer arithmetic expressions.
+An interactive math game in Java to help a user learn to evaluate simple arithmetic expressions.

 Difficulty levels: